Ace Of Cups & Kuan Yin The Goddess Of Compassion

 Love in the Ace of Cups, if it were possible to define it could be romantic, spiritual, philanthropic, unselfish, or personal love.
 Though there are many myths regarding the origin of Kuan Yin, they are usually variations of the following story.

-Kuan Yin.
 Her Mantra is Om Mani Padme Hum.

-Dignified: As a personification of the energy of the Ace Of Cups, Kuan Yin appears with the nectar-filled cup and bequeaths unconditional love, wisdom and compassion to you.
+Dignified: As a personification of the energy of the Ace of Cups, Kuan Yin appears with the nectar-filled cup and bequeaths unconditional love, wisdom and compassion to you.
 This is a gift of potent emotive quintessence.
 Kuan Yin’s cup like the proverbial Ace Of Cups runs over with joy and represents love so persuasive that it flows over and touches everything in its path.

 Perhaps it is time to reach in within yourself and find the core of your being, which emanates only love and forgive yourself, and those who have hurt or wronged you.
-When we take on the path of forgiveness then we can access the goodness of Kuan Yin within ourselves and also find the strength to help others and ourselves.
+When we take on the path of forgiveness, then we can access the goodness of Kuan Yin within ourselves and also find the strength to help others and ourselves.

 The five streams of the overflowing Ace Of Cups in the Rider-Waite-Smith Tarot represent not only love that is spiritual but includes the love that covers the five senses, and also the goddess’s virtues of compassion forgiveness, friendship, joy, pure unselfish unrestrained love.